eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/disk-usage.rst

 ============================= ========================================================================
 Params                        Value
 ============================= ========================================================================
- -w                           Doesn't throw a critical failure even if exceeds the tresholds.
+ -w                           Doesn't throw a critical failure even if exceeds the thresholds.
  --warn-space PERCENT         Warn if PERCENT or more of disk space used --warn-inodes PERCENT        Warn if PERCENT or more of inodes used --crit-space PERCENT         Critical if PERCENT or more of disk space used